Overview of Mood Disorders

 - The most common types of mood disorders are major depression, dysthymia (dysthymic disorder), bipolar disorder, mood disorder due to a general medical condition, and substance-induced mood disorder.

 - There is no clear cause of mood disorders.
-Doctors think they are a result of chemical imbalances in the brain.
+Healthcare providers think they are a result of chemical imbalances in the brain.
 Some types of mood disorders seem to run in families, but no genes have yet been linked to them.

 - In general, nearly everyone with a mood disorder has ongoing feelings of sadness, and may feel helpless, hopeless, and irritable.
 Without treatment, symptoms can last for weeks, months, or years, and can impact quality of life.

-- Depression is most often treated with medication, psychotherapy or cognitive behavioral therapy, family therapy, or a combination of medication and therapy.
+- Depression is most often treated with medicine, psychotherapy or cognitive behavioral therapy, family therapy, or a combination of medicine and therapy.
 In some cases, other therapies, such as electroconvulsive therapy and transcranial stimulation may be used.

 - Before your visit, write down questions you want answered.